rGovers/IcarianEditor/README.md

 Output is in the build folder.

-Windows builds are done via cross compilation with MinGW.
+## Windows
-MSVC is currently not supported.
+Windows builds are currently not supported for the Editor due to Windowsisms in WIN32 eating a lot of development time.
+May revist at a later time.